-Project scope describes the product, service, or result of the project with its features and functions.
+Project scope is a key component of Project Scope Management.
+The project scope is the work the project team will do to deliver the product or service of the project.
+It also describes the product, service, or result of the project with its features and functions.

-How Do You Create a Project Scope Statement?
+How Do You Write a Project Scope Statement?

-A scope statement is created with input from stakeholders.
-And it involves analysis of the project, translating objectives into deliverables.
+A scope statement is created with input and expert judgement from team members and other stakeholders.
+It can also include experts from outside the organization.
+The project scope statement involves analysis of the project, translating requirements into deliverables.

-Requirements, and requirements analysis, should be as complete as possible before planning starts.
+Requirements, and requirements analysis, should be as complete as possible before creating the scope statement .
 Doing so will help you obtain clear direction and agreement on the expected project scope.
-If this has not been completed, the project manager is responsible for leading the efforts of requirements management.
+If this has not been completed, the project manager is responsible for leading the efforts of requirements elicitation and documentation.

 The scope statement format may vary based on the needs of the project.
 Many of the topics addressed in the project charter are covered in more detail in the scope statement.